 Chinese medicine understands cancer to be systematic imbalance of the person.
 Thus, coping with cancer means life-style change is critical in the journey of recovery.
 Besides ongoing follow-up doctors visits, a healthy diet, Qi gong, acupuncture, and family support are all part of the long-term healing process.

-Dr. Dongfeng Zhou uses acupuncture and Traditional Chinese Herbal Medicine for cancer support, and works with patients undergoing treatment or in recovery / remission.
-Each herbal formula she prescribes is based on a patient’s unique pattern and symptoms.
-Schedule a consultation with her today to learn if she can help you and your specific diagnosis.
+Our team of acupuncture physicians use acupuncture and Traditional Chinese Herbal Medicine for cancer support, and work with patients undergoing treatment or in recovery / remission.
+Each herbal formula prescribed is based on a patient’s unique pattern and symptoms.
+Schedule a consultation with today to learn if we can help you and your specific diagnosis.